KoenM-bit/knr-bridge-tool/README.md

 # 🚀 KNR Bridge Tool

-A high-performance bridge application to execute Python scripts on Opentrons robots via a web interface.
-Fully migrated from Electron to Tauri for better performance, security, and smaller bundle size.
+A bridge application that connects the KNR Protocol Designer (app.knrbiotech.com) to your local Opentrons robot.
+This tool enables seamless protocol execution by automatically downloading generated Python scripts from the web designer and uploading them directly to your robot via your local network.

 ## ✨ Features

-- **🔧 System Tray Integration**: Runs in the background with a clean system tray interface
+- **🌐 KNR Protocol Designer Integration**: Direct connection to app.knrbiotech.com for seamless protocol deployment- **🔧 System Tray Integration**: Runs in the background with a clean system tray interface
 - **⚙️ Settings Management**: Easy configuration of robot IP, API endpoints, and other settings
 - **🔄 Bridge Protocol**: Automatic polling for jobs, downloading Python scripts, and uploading to robot
 - **📁 File Upload**: Test functionality to upload files directly to the robot